kdbinsidebrains/site/_features/05-editor.md

 ### Code Completion

-When you start type of in the editor, the IDEA suggests you most suitable functions based on your enter:
+When you start typing in the editor, the IDEA suggests you most suitable functions based on your entering:

 ![editorSuggestion1](/assets/images/features/editor/editorSuggestion1.png)

-Code completion works not only for system function (which are supported manually) but also for any other code in a
+Code completion works not only for system functions (which are supported manually) but also for any other code in a
 project:

 ![editorSuggestion2](/assets/images/features/editor/editorSuggestion2.png)

-You have to enter at least 3 chars to get auto-suggestion.
-You can press _Ctrl+Space_ to force suggestion for two chars.
+You have to enter at least three chars to get auto-suggestion.
+You can press _Ctrl+Space_ to force suggestions for two chars.
 {: .notice--info}

 ### Find and Replace

-You can use default _Alt+F7_ hot key to find a variable usages:
+You can use the default _Alt+F7_ hot key to find a variable usages:

 ![editorFindAll](/assets/images/features/editor/editorFindAll.png)

-Of course, you can do full search with _Shift+Ctrl+F_ as well to see results in separate dialog:
+Of course, you can do full search with _Shift+Ctrl+F_ as well to see results in a separate dialog:

 ![editorFind](/assets/images/features/editor/editorFind.png)_

 At this moment the plugin doesn't search text files, like csv or txt.
-We recommend do full search if you have some text config files in your project.
+We recommend doing full search if you have some text config files in your project.
 {: .notice--warning}